 Duty for Take Home Asbestos Exposures: A Jurisdictional Analysis

-█ States holding duty exists: Alabama, California, Delaware, Indiana, Louisiana, New Jersey, Tennessee, Virginia, Washington
+█ States holding duty exists: Alabama, California, Delaware, Indiana, Louisiana, New Jersey, Tennessee, Utah, Virginia, Washington

 █ States holding no duty exists: Lack of foreseeability - Kentucky, Maine, Oklahoma, Pennsylvania, Texas

 █ States holding no duty exists: Lack of relationship/public policy concerns - Arizona, Georgia, Illinois, Iowa, Maryland, Michigan, New York, North Dakota, Ohio

 █ Statutory bar to claims: Kansas, Ohio

 Duty Owed for Take Home Asbestos Exposures

 The above map shows the split between the jurisdictions on the duty in take-home asbestos exposure cases.
 While the majority of the states have not specifically addressed the issue in the asbestos exposure context, of those that have, most have held that there is no duty.
 The courts that have ruled there is no duty to warn household members of the dangers of “take-home” asbestos exposures have done so based on a lack of foreseeability, often examining the state of the knowledge during the years of the alleged exposures, and/or based on a lack of relationship between the parties.
-However, nine jurisdictions have held that a duty exists.
+However, 10 jurisdictions have held that a duty exists.

 Take-home exposure cases, also called secondary, bystander, or non-occupational exposure, are anticipated to increase over the coming years and prolong asbestos litigation that has generated hundreds of thousands of claims.
 The allegations generally pertain to a spouse or parent who worked with or around asbestos-containing products, who unintentionally brought the asbestos fibers into the household.
 Laundering of the work clothes, exposures in the family vehicles, or personal contact are usually involved in transmitting the alleged exposures.
 The summaries below discuss the major decisions and laws addressing take-home asbestos exposure.